Games-Chinese teenage skater, Nepali cricketers break records in Hangzhou

 On the opening day of men's cricket, Nepal broke a host of records on their way to beating Mongolia by 273 runs.
 That included their 314-3 total which was the first time any international team has gone past 300 in this format.

-In the velodrome Japan were dominant winning all three golds on offer on day four, in the women's keirin and the men's and women's team pursuit with both grabbing Games records.
+In the velodrome, Japan were dominant winning all three golds on offer on day four, in the women's keirin and the men's and women's team pursuit.

 "We were actually already celebrating during the last three or four laps," said Naoki Kojima, from the men's pursuit team.

 But China's medal tally continued to far exceed all of the others.
-On Wednesday the hosts won golds in the women's all round gymnastics through Zuo Tong and in women's beach volleyball, sailing, taekwondo, wushu and shooting.
+On Wednesday the hosts won golds across the board including in gymnastics, sailing, chess, beach volleyball, chess, taekwondo, shooting and Wushu.

-The 60-year-old Abdullah Alrashidi of Kuwait impressed on the shooting range with a world record-equalling performance in the men's skeet to get his country's first gold of the Games.
+In the pool, China's 'butterfly queen' Zhang Yufei, 25, picked up two more golds to add to her mounting collection.

+One of those came in the mixed 4x100m medley relay where her team set an Asian record of 3.37.73 and came within two tenths of a second of breaking Great Britain's world record.

 In the event where the shotgun wielding athletes attempt to shoot and break clay targets fired into the air at high speeds and varying angles, Alrashidi held off a strong challenge from India's Anant Jeet Singh Naruka, 25, to take the win, with Qatar's Nasser Al-Attiya, 52, finishing third.